wavefrontHQ/docs/pages/doc/integrations.md

 ## Installing and Uninstalling Integration Dashboards

-You can install and uninstall dashboards from Featured and Data Collector integrations.
+You can install and uninstall the Wavefront system integration dashboards.

 <div markdown="span" class="alert alert-info" role="alert">While every Wavefront user can view integrations, you must have [Integration Management permission](permissions_overview.html) to install and uninstall integration dashboards.
 If you do not have permission, buttons to perform these tasks are not visible.</div>